 The deadlift is one of the scariest exercises that you hear about in the media.
 Time and time again you hear that you are going to hurt your back.
 I’m here to tell you that you will hurt your back – if you fail to use the proper form.

 The proper form for the deadlift is as follows:

 - Take an overhand grip (my preference) on the bar that is shoulder width apart.
 Your arms should just be hanging straight down.
 You may prefer to use lifting straps or workout gloves to get a better grip so that your forearms don’t fail before your back does.
-Here are the lifting straps I recommend, and here are some good workout gloves you can use and also protect your hands with.

 - Place your feet shoulder width apart, or slightly past shoulder width.